asmanarutoz/EZ2get/README.md

 be implied that we are a financing company or that approvals/approval limits are guaranteed.

 #### For 22, please see https://www.yelp.com/biz photos/ez2get-furniture-los-angeles-2?select=dwF3PioORFamG1spW eaEg
-~~22) "90 Day Payment Option" on online image:
+22) ~~"90 Day Payment Option" on online image:
 We don't offer a 90-day Payment Option in CA.

 #### For 23, please see https://www.instagram.com/p/Bo-UgrYBQGa/
-~~23) "90 Day Payment Option", "Financing", "#ezfinancing", "#90daynotinterest", and "#$49down" on
+23) ~~"90 Day Payment Option", "Financing", "#ezfinancing", "#90daynotinterest", and "#$49down" on Instagram post:
-Instagram post:
-We don't offer a 90-day Payment option in CA. The description of this image calls us financing, implies we have interest and a down payment.
+~~We don't offer a 90-day Payment option in CA. The description of this image calls us financing, implies we have interest and a down payment.
 When a specific initial payment amount is used, the initial payment disclosure is required.~~
 #### For 24, please see https://www.easy2getfurniture.com/Progressive/progressive.html
 24) "Progressive Financing" title of Easy 2 Get Leasing page: We aren't a financing company, and this isn't our name.
 ----
 #### To Resolve:
-~~1) Please shorten this description to simply "Offered by Progressive Leasing".~~ ~~2) Please add a clarification such as "If making a lease purchase through Progressive Leasing, please be aware that they will handle charging the tax rate on your purchase." or similar.~~
+1) ~~Please shorten this description to simply "Offered by Progressive Leasing".~~
+2) ~~Please add a clarification such as "If making a lease purchase through Progressive Leasing, please be aware that they will handle charging the tax rate on your purchase." or similar.~~
-~~3) If the store serves residents outside of CA, please change to "90-day Payment Option (3 Months in CA)".
+3) ~~If the store serves residents outside of CA, please change to "90-day Payment Option (3 Months in CA)".
 Please change to "3 Months Same-As-Cash".~~
 4-5) Please change to "Progressive Leasing" since it is a page dedicated to solely our company.
 6) Please change to "90-day Payment Option (3 Months in CA)".
 7) Please shorten to "There's no credit needed when you use Progressive Leasing!"